Lance Armstrong confronts doping charges in interview

 "If these reports are true, we would strongly urge Lance Armstrong to testify to the independent commission established to investigate the allegations made against the UCI in the recent USADA reasoned decision."

 Armstrong's interview with Winfrey will be broadcast over two nights - at 9:30 p.m.
 EST on Thursday (0230 GMT on Friday) and 9 p.m.
 EST on Friday (0200 GMT on Saturday).
-(Reporting by Julian Linden; Editing by Paul Simao and Jim Loney)
+(Reporting by Julian Linden; Editing by Paul Simao)